Road Network Guided Fine-Grained Urban Traffic Flow Inference: Experiments

+Notice that some previous methods \cite{liang2019urbanfm,ouyang2020fine,zhou2021inferring,yu2023Overcoming} contain an optional $N^2$-Normalization operation.
+Specifically, these methods usually have three steps: 1) generate the coarse-to-fine mapping weights for each fine-grained region; 2) normalize the coarse-to-fine mapping weights among $N{\times}N$ fine-grained region; 3) apply the element-wise multiplication of coarse-grained traffic flow maps and the normalized mapping weights to obtain fine-grained traffic flow maps.
+However, the $N^2$ structural constraint only holds on the volume-based datasets, but does not hold on inflow/outflow-based datasets.
+Therefore, we reimplement these above methods using all steps for TaxiBJ, while using steps 1 and 3 for the XiAn and ChengDu datasets.
+By contrast, our method doesn't use the $N^2$-Normalization technique at all, i.e., directly using the long/short-range features to generate the fine-grained traffic flow maps.
+Moreover, those super-resolution based methods \cite{dong2015image,shi2016real,kim2016accurate,ledig2017photo,vandal2017deepsd,chen2021pre} also don't use the $N^2$-Normalization operation, i.e., they directly output the fine-grained maps.

-\subsubsection{Comparison on the Whole Testing Sets}
+\subsubsection{\bf{Comparison on the Whole Testing Sets}}

 In this section, we compare the performances of all methods on the whole testing sets, i.e., all regions and all time periods.
-The results on the XiAn, ChengDu, and TaxiBJ-P1 datasets are summarized in Table \ref{tab:whole_set}.
+The results on the XiAn and ChengDu datasets are summarized in Table \ref{tab:whole_set}.
 We can observe that the baseline HA obtains unacceptable performance, especially on our challenging XiAn and ChengDu dataset, because this model ignores the dynamics of traffic flow completely.
 Compared with HA, those deep learning-based approaches perform better due to the superiority of deep representation learning.
-For instance, SRCNN obtains a MAPE 35.36\% on XiAn, while ESPCN obtains a MAPE 36.68\% on ChengDu.
-Using deeper networks, VDSR and SRResNet can further improve the performance.
-With a modified architecture, the recent model UrbanFM achieves competitive performance, e.g., obtaining a MAPE $23.91\%$ on XiAn and $20.41\%$ on ChengDu.
-However, these methods directly learn a mapping from coarse-grained data to fine-grained data, and this task still has a lot of room for improvement.
+For instance, SRCNN obtains a MAPE 35.36\% on XiAn, while ESPCN gets a MAPE 36.68\% on ChengDu.
+The MAPE of the transformer-based IPT is 30.79\% on XiAn and 26.80\% on ChengDu.
+Despite progress, these common super-resolution methods still cannot achieve satisfactory results.
+With some architecture designed for fine-grained traffic flow modeling, some recent models (e.g. UrbanFM, CUFAR, and UrbanPy) can achieve competitive performance.
+For example, UrbanPy obtains a MAPE of 22.03\% on XiAn and 19.49\% on ChengDu.
+However, these methods simply use the data-driven strategy to roughly learn a mapping from coarse-grained data to fine-grained data, and this task still has a lot of room for improvement.
+To fully capture the traffic flow distribution patterns, our RATFM incorporates the road network as prior knowledge to learn semantic representation effectively, thereby achieving state-of-the-art performance on all datasets.
+For instance, our RATFM obtains the best MAPE 21.48\% on the XiAn dataset, and decreases the MAPE to 18.65\% on the ChengDu dataset.